Please use the menu below to navigate to any article section:

 Below you’ll find out why.

 The problem with property data

 There’s no doubt that it’s important to understand the property fundamentals and research appropriate and reliable property data, and the more extensive the data research is and the longer it goes back, the more accurate it is in forecasting future trends.

 But the problem is, data is often wrong.

 Unfortunately the most commonly reported data – median price data – is actually very unreliable.

 - Because median prices fluctuate depending on the way the property is sold.
 In many suburban areas, where the property sold a number of years ago and vacant land has now been replaced by new homes, this data is irrelevant.

 - Similarly, new apartment or townhouse developments can skew median house prices of other local properties.

-- Gentrification and renovation changes the nature or quality of properties which again, results in the median house price for the area being incorrect.
+- Gentrification and renovation change the nature or quality of properties which again, results in the median house price for the area is incorrect.

 Using median price data is risky for investment purchases and can cause costly investment mistakes.